AlexandriaDAO/core/README.md

 New users will receive a 0.1 ICP sign-up bonus which should be plenty to get them going as the price of such actions is in the fractions of a penny.
 Read access to all data, including posts and Ebooks themselves, is always free.

-The revenue from these actions will either go to the NFT owner as a reward or the UncensoredGreats Team.
+The revenue from these actions will either go to the NFT owner as a reward or the Alexandria Team.
 Later, this team share is aimed at being distributed as revenue to DAO Stakers and the Cycles Wallets that pay for computation.

 - Semantic Search: 40% Team / 60% NFT Owner.
 - Fees on AI Functions: 60% Team / 40% NFT Owner.